> Folk Music > Songs > I Have a House and Land in Kent

 This arrangement uses three curtals or dulcians, the earlier form of the bassoon.

-Vicki Swan and Jonny Dyer sang this as Paper of Pins as the title track of their 2016 CD Paper of Pins where they noted:
+Vicki Swan and Jonny Dyer sang this song as Paper of Pins as the title track of their 2016 CD Paper of Pins where they noted:

 A traditional proposal song from Kent.
 Boy lays out his store of meagre wealth.
 We don’t know if she said yes but we hope she did.
 He gives her two gifts—pins and lace, but in each case, they are ‘market stall’ equivalents of prize possessions.
 ‘Tawdry lace’—thought to be the shortening of St Audrey lace—meaning cheap, poorly made lace.
 Poor he might be but proud and hopeful.